Cray-HPE/docs-csm/operations/network/management_network/dell/remote_logging.md

 logging server dell.com severity log-info
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure remote logging
-2. Administrators can see the log files from the switch on the remote server
+1. Administrators can see the log files from the switch on the remote server

 [Back to Index](../README.md)